 This course is an in-depth study of selected topics in the weekly Torah portion, or Parsha, with a focus on character development.
 The classes cover most of the parshiot from Genesis, Exodus, and Numbers.
 Each lecture begins with basic primary sources, usually a verse from the Torah, and then studies extensive selections from both the Early Commentators of the Middle Ages and the Later Commentators of the Modern Era.
 The instructor adds excerpts from classical works produced by the Chassidic and Mussar Movements, and ties together all components of the lecture to present a new insight into one’s life as an inspired Torah Jew.

 This course is centered on the weekly Torah portion.
-Within each Torah portion, one or two topics are analyzed and discussed based on the book of Chassidic discourses, Shem MiShmuel, authored between the years 1910-1926, by Rabbi Shmuel Bornsztain, the second Sochatchover Rebbe, who wrote his book between the years 1910-1926.
+Within each Torah portion, one or two topics are analyzed and discussed based on the book of Chassidic discourses, Shem MiShmuel, authored between the years 1910-1926, by Rabbi Shmuel Bornsztain, the second Sochatchover Rebbe.
 This course attempts to deepen the student’s understanding of some of the themes presented in the books of Genesis and Exodus.
 This goal is achieved by discussing the narratives presented in this book, and synthesizing them with the comments of the Midrash, the Talmud, and Hasidic thought.
 The concepts presented are then connected to contemporary life, and the students are able to apply the lessons of the Bible to modern issues and challenges.

 This course is designed to help students gain mastery over English grammar and writing skills.
 By the end of this course, students should feel comfortable writing documents from a simple e-mail to a research paper.